Botswana Basketball League

-The Botswana Basketball Association (BBA) is the premier basketball league for clubs in Botswana.
+The Botswana Basketball League is the premier basketball league for men's clubs in Botswana, organised by the Botswana Basketball Association (BBA).
 The league consist out of twelve teams.
 As of December 2019, the defending champions are Dolphins.

 The champions of the BBL are able to play in the qualifying rounds of the Basketball Africa League (BAL).

 History

 Basketball in Botswana was played informally by mission schools from 1965.
 In the early 1990s, the first organised games were played.
 In 1995, the Botswana Basketball Association (BBA) was founded.

+The league has allowed university teams since 2022.

 Current teams

-The following were the twelve teams for the 2019 season:
+The following were the twelve teams for the 2024–25 season: